Working directory

 In computing, the working directory is the directory of a file system to which a relative path (Note: such as a Unix path that does not begin with slash (/) or a Windows path that does not begin with backslash (\)) is relative.

 In a command-line environment, a user often uses files in or relative to the working directory.
 The system state that identifies the working directory provides a convenient way to define the context of work.
 Users can use paths that are conceptually simpler and usually shorter, instead of always using absolute paths.
 For example, for working directory /home/user/data on a Unix-like system, the file name foo.txt (a relative path) refers to absolute path /home/user/data/foo.txt.
 System state for working directory often also applies in a graphical user interface (GUI), but often is not useful since the GUI environment maintains directory context in a different way.

 As a feature, working directories vary by environment yet have some common, typical attributes.
-Typically, each process has a separate working directory, which allows users to have a different working directory for each shell running on the computer.
+Typically, each process has a separate working directory, which allows users to have a different working directory for each shell running on the operating system.
 Although common in systems that provide a hierarchical file system, the working directory feature is not required; for example, the DX10 operating system does not provide it, as all pathnames are either absolute or relative to the system volume.

 Alternate names include current working directory (CWD) (Note: as used in the command getcwd.) and just current directory.